wit765/XDPoSChain/docs/xdc/debug/debug.md

 ## Method debug_traceBlockByNumber

-The `traceBlockByNumber` method accepts a block number and will replay the block that is already present in the database.
+The `debug_traceBlockByNumber` method accepts a block number and will replay the block that is already present in the database.

 Parameters: